discordeno/template/README.md

 // Step 3: Remove these comments if you like.

 export const configs = {
-  // Your bot token goes here
+  // Your bot token goes here.
   token: "",
   // The default prefix for your bot.
 Don't worry guilds can change this later.
   prefix: "!",